 Full-Page Caching (Plugins or Front-Ends)

 article:author value is not compatible with the Open Graph standard.
 Depending on the Pinterest ‘Author Name Format’ option (see the SSO General settings page), WPSSO may create different Open Graph meta tags for the Pinterest crawler.
-If you use a full-page caching plugin (for example), you should disable caching for the Pinterest crawler or save a different versions based on the user agent value.
+If you use a full-page caching plugin (for example), you should disable caching for the Pinterest crawler or save a different cached version based on the user agent value.

 For example, you could disable caching for the following user agent: